Cover photo by – @annlettering

 1. SANS SERIF

-Sans serif lettering is probably one of the simplest styles to learn.
+Sans serif lettering (a.k.a block letters) is one of the best starting points for lettering beginners.

 The term comes from the French language where ‘’sans’’ means without – which exactly describes this style of lettering.

 Although today they are mostly used as text and display for computer screens (due to the easy readability) sans serif fonts are a great addition for your lettering pieces – especially in a combination with a script style.

 When creating sans serif lettering you need to pay close attention to the letterforms. (like with any other style)